| Duration: | 15 Day(s) - 14 Night(s) |

 Day 10: Tsimanampetsotsa – Itampolo

-After breakfast, we drive along the coast to reach Itampolo, a relaxing coastal fishing village.
-Along the way, you can see some wild radiated tortoises on the sandy road.
-We will stay at the ‘Gite d’Etape Sud’, the only hotel in Itampolo.
+Drive along the coast to reach Itampolo, a peaceful fishing village.
+Along the way, you may spot wild radiated tortoises on the sandy tracks.
+Overnight at Gîte d’Étape Sud, the only hotel in Itampolo.
 [B]

 Day 11: Itampolo – Faux Cap